Two positions: 1) Field Conservation Intern, and 2) GIS & Field Conservation Intern

-- Meets regularly with Internship Program Supervisor for mentorship, training, and to check in on goals
+- Meeting regularly with Internship Program Supervisor for mentorship, training, and to check in on goals

-- Collects GPS, water quality, and forestry data
+- Collecting GPS, water quality, and forestry data

-- Assists with writing conservation plans and completing special projects related to the intern’s professional interests
+- Assisting with writing conservation plans and completing special projects related to the intern’s professional interests

-- Assists with outreach and educational activities to inform the public on natural resource conservation issues
+- Assisting with outreach and educational activities to inform the public on natural resource conservation issues

 Minimum Qualifications for BOTH positions (required to be eligible for either Intern position)

-- Able to work outdoors under a range of conditions and terrain and able to lift up to 17 pounds
+3. Able to work outdoors under a range of conditions and terrain, with or without accommodation.

 Additional Minimum Qualification for the GIS & Field Conservation Intern position ONLY

-- Participation in an environmental workforce development program (such as Green Jobs Program, VERDE, Wisdom Workforce, Greenspaces Restoration and Urban Naturalist Team/GRUNT, TALON, or Northwest Youth Corps)
+- Previous participation in an environmental workforce development program (such as, but not limited to: Green Jobs Internship and Training Program, Verde, Wisdom Workforce, Greenspaces Restoration and Urban Naturalist Team/GRUNT, TALON, or Northwest Youth Corps)

-- Active students working toward a vocational or associates degree with an interest in natural sciences, natural resource management, environmental education, or other related field
+- Active students working toward a vocational or associates degree with an interest in natural sciences, natural resource management, environmental education, or another related field

 - Experience collecting field data and maintaining field notes